Coherent pressure structures in turbulent channel flow: Conclusions

-SPOD modes were extracted from the database employing a pressure inner product for the state components and an $L^2$ norm for the forcing components.
-Regarding the eigenvalues, the first mode is dominant for all the three structures, i.e. near-wall, large-scale and spanwise-coherent, by at least a factor of 5 for both pressure and forcing weighings and both Reynolds numbers.
-Overall, for the near-wall structures, the velocity modes are characteristic of the lift-up mechanism \citep{ellingsen1975stability, landahl1980note, hwang2010linear}, alternating regions of low-speed flow with regions of high- and low-speed streaks and quasi-streamwise vortices, with pressure fluctuations, the actual SPOD target, peaking at quasi-streamwise vortex centers.
-Large-scale structures also exhibited a similar pattern.
-Spanwise-coherent modes display alternating spanwise vortices, with pressure peaking at vortex centers.
+Peak wavenumber-frequency combinations were selected based on spectra without and with pre-multiplication for planes at the channel wall ($y = 0$) and at $y \approx 0.5$.
+Three characteristic structures were studied in more detail, corresponding to near-wall, large-scale and spanwise-coherent ($\beta = 0$) structures.
+The premultiplied spectra for the wall plane (near-wall structures) showed a peak that collapsed in inner units at $({\lambda_x}^+,~{\lambda_z}^+,~\omega^+) \approx (200,~160,~0.4)$ for both Reynolds numbers.
+Regarding the large-scale structures ($y \approx 0.5$), the premultiplied spectra peak do not collapse for the two Reynolds numbers.

-Comparisons among the SPOD and resolvent modes, with and without the inclusion of an eddy viscosity model, were also performed.
-Both resolvent modes displayed good agreement with the pressure SPOD mode.
-The agreements between SPOD and resolvent modes shown in the present study are even better than those obtained by \citet{morra2021colour} and \citet{abreu2020resolvent}, who employed a kinetic energy inner product to extract the modes of channel flows at the same Reynolds numbers as ours.
+Comparisons among the pressure SPOD and resolvent modes, with and without the inclusion of an eddy viscosity model, were performed.
+Both resolvent and eddy viscosity resolvent modes displayed good agreement with the SPOD modes.
 Such results can be explained by a clearer low-rank nature of the pressure SPOD modes, with a strong dominance of the leading mode for the wavenumber-frequency combinations presently studied.
-Such dominance of the leading SPOD mode is related to a preferred amplification mechanism, as seen in the resolvent analysis, with a significantly larger gain for the first mode.
-As resolvent modes comprise quasi-streamwise (for near-wall and large-scale structures) and spanwise vortices with pressure peaking at vortex centers, the present resolvent analysis shows that forcing such vortices is the dominant mechanism leading to pressure fluctuations in turbulent channel flows, as observed in the DNS databases with SPOD and in the linearized models using resolvent analysis.
-The SPOD modes obtained through the pressure inner product show velocity fluctuations that are coherent with the pressure structures \citep{boree2003extended, karban2021self}.
-The velocity fluctuations obtained with the $\nu$- and $\nu_T$-resolvent modes, on the other hand, are not as well predicted as pressure structures.
-Hence, it can be inferred that, despite the agreement of the leading pressure structures, for a closer match of corresponding velocity structures details of the forcing components should be known.
+As the resolvent modes comprise quasi-streamwise (for near-wall and large-scale structures) and spanwise vortices with pressure peaking at vortex centers, the analysis shows that forcing such vortices is the dominant mechanism leading to pressure fluctuations in turbulent channel flows.
+Differently from works that focused on velocity components \citep{morra2021colour, symon2023eddy}, the eddy viscosity resolvent pressure modes does not show a clear advantage in terms of better agreement with the SPOD pressure modes.